 The respondent, a 48-year-old Syrian man, went to Bulgaria in a group with 14 other people.
 In the group there were 13 Syrians and two Afghans between the ages of 16 and 48, including three women.
-They hired two smugglers, who took them to a spot around 100 kilometres away from Edirne, where one of them cut a hole in a fence on the Turkish-Bulgarian border and let them through.
-He then returned to Turkey but the other smuggler continued on with them.

-In Bulgaria, they walked from about 2 am until 7 pm, when the entire group (including the smuggler) was apprehended by police, close to Fakiya.
+In Bulgaria, they walked from about 2 am until 7 pm, when the entire group was apprehended by police, close to Fakiya.
 The respondent recalled, “We were walking in a dry riverbed when they apprehended us.
 Actually, a dog attacked us and then the officers came.
 The dog kept biting the women’s shoes.”
-There were either three or four officers wearing black uniforms and sage green uniforms.
+There were either three or four men wearing black uniforms and sage green uniforms.
 The respondent said, “I could not focus very well and see, because we did not have time for that”.

-The officers searched the group and hit them with a baton, beating the 16-year-old especially hard.
+The ‘officers’ searched the group and hit them with a baton, beating the 16-year-old especially hard.
 They made them walk about 15 minutes until they met up with three more officers and then walked another 30 minutes until they arrived at a spot with over ten additional officers.
 The respondent wasn’t able to see very much, because “moving your head from the ground wasn’t allowed,” but he heard them laughing and talking to each other in a language that he guessed was Bulgarian.
 Neither he nor anyone else was able to ask for asylum; he said, “No one could speak, no one could talk, no one could breathe, no one could move.”

 “They kicked us and punched us.
 They beat us with a stick—everywhere and everybody.
 On the head, on the stomach; they beat us everywhere…there were even some who were injured in their eyes.”